valeriarueda/teach_textanalysis22/README.md

 # Teaching Text Analysys for Economists
-## A hands-on introduction using R
+**A hands-on introduction using R**

-These are all the files needed for Valeria's text analysis class.
+These are all the files needed for the graduate workshop on text analysis.
 Please refer to the syllabus in "docs" for more details.

-## Lecture materials
+## Lecture Materials

 To read the lecture notes, open the link [notebook/MasterClass.ipynb](https://github.com/valeriarueda/teach_textanalysis22/blob/main/notebook/MasterClass.ipynb).